oracle-devrel/devrel-labs/agentic_rag/docs/oracle_db_integration.md

 If you encounter database connection issues:

 1. Verify your Oracle DB credentials and connection string
-2. Check that the Oracle DB 23ai instance is running
+2. Check that the Oracle AI Database 26ai instance is running
 3. Ensure you have the required Python packages installed
 4. Check network connectivity to the database server